Research Transcription Service

 Researchers

-This transcription service is targeted at the University of Chicago Social Sciences Division faculty, students, and staff who are conducting research under the University of Chicago.
+This transcription service is restricted to University of Chicago faculty, students, and staff conducting research under the university’s auspice.

 Data Security Features

-This build of the transcribe service protects data from being utilized by AWS for their own purposes and protects data from being utilized with other third parties.
-SSCS has enabled AWS’ AI services opt-out policies.
+This implementation of the transcription service ensures that data is not used by AWS for its own purposes or shared with third parties.
+SSCS has enabled AWS’s opt-out policies to safeguard user data.

-The University of Chicago license also requires the AWS storage to be encrypted by default.
+In addition, the University of Chicago license requires that all AWS storage be encrypted by default.

-To create an account, please complete the SSCS Ticket:
+To request an account, please submit the SSCS ticket request here:

 https://sscshelp.uchicago.edu/catalog_items/2609548-aws-transcription-service-request/service_requests/new

-Account creation will take approximately two to three business days.
+Account creation typically takes two to three business days.

-***Only one IRB can be allowed per user account.***
+***Only one IRB can be associated with each user account.***

 User Support